ewansheldon/-tap/README.md

 end</code></pre>

-#tap allows you to clean this up:
+The #tap method allows you to clean this up:

 <pre><code>def create_registration_name(name)
    name.tap do |name|